photosojourn/code-comments/README.md

 # code-comments

-This project was created as a way of creating a central "annotation" file of all the useful notes that might be created in a code base such as `todo` or 'tfsec' comments.
+This project was created as a way of creating a central "annotation" file of all the useful notes that might be created in a code base such as `todo` or `trivy` comments.

 ## Configuration